Filler words are conversation killers, plain and simple.

 “Like I said before, the engineering department will see some new employees sometime next week.”

+At first, this might seem like it doesn’t belong on our filler words list, but hear us out.
 Repetition can be engaging if done correctly.
 If you’ve said something earlier in the conversation or presentation the audience will catch on to it without you telling them they’ve already heard it.
-Instead try to attach additional information to continue the idea to keep the audience interested.
+Instead, try to attach additional information to continue the idea to keep the audience interested.
+Most of the time filler words don’t add anything new of value to the conversation, and this one is a great example of that.

 Instead: Florida orange juice is not from concentrate?
 I need to change my morning pick me up brand!